tahsin2627/nextjs-spotify-api-template/README.md

 SPOTIFY_CLIENT_SECRET=your-client-secret
 ```

-4. In `.env.local`, add a JwtSecret by choosing a password and configure NextAuthUrl:
+4. In `.env.local`, add a JWT Secret by choosing a password and configure NextAuth Url:

 ```
 SPOTIFY_CLIENT_ID=your-client-id